 BFD-RS set k (k= 0, 1) is determined based on TCI states of CORESETs configured with CORESETPoolIndex = k.

-FFS: Implicit BFD-RS set configuration for S-DCI
+FFS: Implicit BFD-RS set configuration for S-DCI, down select between

-Introduce a CORESET specific higher-layer parameter “xyz” when UE is configured with S-DCI, at least for the purpose of implicit BFD-RS configuration.
+Alt-1: Introduce a CORESET specific higher-layer parameter “xyz” when UE is configured with S-DCI, at least for the purpose of implicit BFD-RS configuration.

 FFS: exact name “xyz” (e.g. CORESETPoolIndex-sDCI or CORESETPoolIndexforBFD, or leave it to RAN2)

 BFD-RS set k (k= 0, 1) is determined based on TCI states of CORESETs configured with the above CORESET specific higher-layer parameter “xyz” = k

+Alt 2: BFD-RS set k = 0 and 1 are determined based on the first and the second TCI state of the TCI codepoint in the TCI-activation MAC-CE for PDSCH, respectively.